cloudfakers/rhymestore/README.md

 The generated *rhymestore.war* file can be deployed to any servlet container.

+In order to connect to Twitter, you will need to configure the following system
+properties:

+    -Dtwitter4j.oauth.consumerKey=your_consumer_key
+    -Dtwitter4j.oauth.consumerSecret=your_consumer_secret
+    -Dtwitter4j.oauth.accessToken=your_access_token
+    -Dtwitter4j.oauth.accessTokenSecret=your_access_token_secret

 Once the application is started, you need to have a running Redis instance and Internet access to let the application connect to the configured Twitter account.